kvutien/Tutorial-No_code-No_maths-Learn_GenAI/README.md

 # No code, No maths - Learn GenAI
 This is a tutorial to Neural Networks and Generative AI

-Ever wonder how chatbots work?
-You know, those virtual assistants always ready to answer your questions?
+**Ever wonder how chatbots work?** You know, those virtual assistants always ready to answer your questions?
 Let's dive in without any intimidating math or coding!

 For this we will proceed in 3 steps:

 1. We will use a playground to "no-code" build and run a neural network.
 We see how it "learns" a task.
 Neural networks are the bricks and mortar of computer vision, of image generators and of natural language processing (NLP).
 NLP is the basis of chatbots.
 2. Then we'll watch a 25-minutes "no-maths" video from Harvard University explaining how computers "talk" to each other, using special math tricks called "Transformers."
 Think of it like translating languages, but for computers!
 This helps them understand and respond to our words, making chatbots more natural.
 3. By combining these building blocks and language skills, we get chatbots!
 But remember, there's no magic or real intelligence involved.
 It's like a complex machine trained to respond in specific ways.
 This knowledge helps us appreciate what chatbots can do (answer questions, translate languages) and what they cannot (think for themselves, solve complex problems).

 So, there you have it!
 A basic understanding of chatbots without any scary technical stuff.
 Remember, knowledge is power, and knowing how something works makes it less intimidating and more fun!

 ## 1. Graphically Build & Run a Neural Network
 Imagine a website where you can play with mini-brains that can learn!
 With it you can build and train neural networks to discriminate between 2 datasets.
-These pairs are more or less difficult to discriminate, so your neural network also has to be more or less complex.
+These pairs are more or less difficult to discriminate, so your neural network will also be more or less complex.

 You can play around on your own, but this is a guide to help you get started.
 ![Learning data sets](./images/00-data_sets.png)